 Will Boiling Water Kill the Alkaloids?

 We don’t recommend using boiling water to make Kratom tea.
-Kratom contains a lot of alkaloids and while boiled water does not kill the them as some suggest, we still recommend using only hot water when brewing in order to bring out the best flavor, letting the tea steep in a pot or cup to achieve the desired strength.
+Kratom contains a lot of alkaloids and while boiled water might not kill the them as some suggest, we still recommend using only hot water when brewing in order to bring out the best flavor, letting the tea steep in a pot or cup to achieve the desired strength.

 How to Make Kratom Tea: Methods